ind-genomics/FUB-TB/README.md

 # FUN-TB

-FUN-TB is a computational tool developed in Python, which objective is to compare several Mycobacterium Tuberculosis sequences against a reference.
-This tool contrasts the presence of variations at the gene level to find candidate genes and positions for first or second-line antibiotic resistance signatures.
-The general workflow of FUN-TB tool is as follow:
+FUN-TB is a versatile Python-based standalone tool designed for the analysis of genetic vairations in the context of Mycobaterium tuberculosis research.
+It empowers researchers and bioinformaticinas to explore, visualize and interpret  genetic data, ultimately constructing phenotype-centric networks for deeper insights into the relationships between genes and tuberculosis-realted phenotypes.

 ## Table of Contents